-These 33 studies included cross-sectional and prospective cohort studies, diverse populations and both sexes.
+These 32 studies included cross-sectional and prospective cohort studies, diverse populations and both sexes.
 They were contemporary and of high quality (Table 1).
-The study populations comprised strictly euthyroid subjects [28, 32, 35, 42, 45, 49, 50, 52, 53, 55, 60, 69, 70,74] subjects either euthyroid or with subclinical thyroid dysfunction[ 34, 36 -38, 44, 46, 51, 62, 64, 65, 66, 68], and subjects euthyroid or with subclinical/overt thyroid dysfunction [30, 39-41, 43, 54, 67].
+The study populations comprised strictly euthyroid subjects [28, 32, 35, 42, 45, 49, 50, 52, 53, 60, 69, 70,74] subjects either euthyroid or with subclinical thyroid dysfunction[ 34, 36 -38, 44, 46, 51, 62, 64, 65, 66, 68], and subjects euthyroid or with subclinical/overt thyroid dysfunction [30, 39-41, 43, 54, 67].

-We found no study conclusion indicating superior correlations between TSH, rather than thyroid hormones, with the clinical parameters AF, osteoporosis, cancer, steatohepatitis or cognitive decline.
+We found no study summary as per the abstract indicating superior correlations between TSH, rather than thyroid hormones, with the clinical parameters AF, osteoporosis, cancer, steatohepatitis or cognitive decline.
 The one study that in the text did show significant correlations between TSH rather than FT4, and AF [31], showed the p values for the correlations with FT4 to be borderline at 0.05 and 0.06, and so the association with AF was described as being with ‘high thyroid function’, rather than preferentially with TSH.
 This study was not included in our analysis because a later analysis of the same cohort was performed [32], this analysis showing a superior correlation of AF with FT4 levels than with TSH levels.
 We did not find a study conclusion indicating that the metabolic syndrome or its individual components in general, to be better correlated with TSH rather than thyroid hormones.
 One conclusion [51] indicated that TSH was more associated with obesity than FT4.
 Similarly there was no paper conclusion indicating superior correlation with TSH for frailty, mortality, dementia or other cardiac disease.

-On the other hand we found many study conclusions indicating superior correlations with levels of thyroid hormones as compared with TSH covering atrial fibrillation[ 30,32], osteoporosis [34, 35, 37], cancer [39-40], metabolic syndrome [44,45], obesity [49,50], dementia, [60-62], frailty, [64, 65] mortality[66, 67], and sudden cardiac death [74] .
+On the other hand we found many study summaries indicating superior correlations with levels of thyroid hormones as compared with TSH covering atrial fibrillation[ 30,32], osteoporosis [34, 35, 37], cancer [39-40], metabolic syndrome [41,44,], obesity [49,50], dementia, [60,62], frailty, [64, 65] mortality[66, 68], and sudden cardiac death [74] .
 Table 2 provides a summary of the studies indicating the superior association of clinical parameters with FT4 levels.
+In general, in the abstracts, the superiority of the correlations with thyroid hormones was reported explicitly, occasionally [30,39, 66,74] it was implied.

 Tellingly, we found evidence of associations of clinical parameters with FT4 in the absence of an association with subclinical thyroid dysfunction per se as currently diagnosed [46, 62, 68, 74].
 One of these papers [46] also showed correlations with TSH.

 Formal meta-analysis of our data confirmed the superiority of correlations with thyroid hormone levels (FT4, T3 and FT3) as compared to TSH levels to be overwhelming.....
 We found no evidence of bias to suggest that the evidence favouring the correlations with thyroid hormones was misleading.
-In particular there was no evidence the above correlations were only to be found in smaller studies.............
+In particular there was no evidence the above correlations were only to be found in smaller studies., in fact the evidence became stronger as the power of studies increased............(other neg analyses)